-The overarching theme throughout the report was the use of the author's personal research studies and one-off (often biased) studies to justify massive systematic policy changes surrounding pain management in the nation.
-In the implementation, the revised policy guidance will result in the implementation of a step-therapy approach to the management of pain based on deeply flawed medical theories.
+The overarching theme throughout the report was the use of the author's personal research studies and one-off (often bias) studies to justify massive systematic policy changes surrounding pain management in the nation.
+In implementation the revised policy guidance will result in the implementation of a step-therapy approach towards the management of pain based on deeply flawed medical theories.